cnio-bu/bollito/tutorials/pbmc/README.md

 #### Single-cell functional analysis Vision-based - “vision“
 To obtain a wider explanation of the functional characteristics of our  sample, we decided to test the Hallmarks signatures from MSigDB.
-Also, the metadata variables from the Seurat object were addedand the chosen clustering resolution was set to 0.4.
+Also, the metadata variables from the Seurat object were added and the chosen clustering resolution was set to 0.4.

 | Name             | Value |  Commentary                                             |
 |------------------|-------|---------------------------------------------------------|